Please read the instructions below before submitting an application.

 All materials, including letters of recommendation, are due by the deadline.
 Late or incomplete applications will not be considered.

-Important: Please do NOT directly apply to either the Boston University Summer Term or Study Abroad office for any of the programs sponsored by Project GO-BU unless you are awarded a scholarship.
+Important: Please do NOT directly apply to either the Boston University Summer Term or BU Study Abroad for any of the programs sponsored by Project GO-BU unless you are awarded a scholarship.
 Acceptance into either the Summer Term courses or the Study Abroad programs does NOT guarantee you will be awarded a scholarship.
 If you win a scholarship, there will be time to apply to these programs afterward.